movestore/movestore.github.io/hello_world_workflow.md

 Please follow the instructions below and create your first running Workflow on MoveApps.
 Once you have registered in MoveApps, you can start.

 ## Download your data from Movebank
 From the main menu, select `Workflows` and then `Create New Workflow`.
 After providing a name for the Workflow, you will be asked to select a Data Source.
 Choose Movebank and provide your Movebank login details.
-In a succession of settings windows you can select a study from which you have access to download data, select individual animals, a time window of required data and an option how to deal with duplicate loations.
+In a succession of settings windows you can select a study from which you have access to download data, select individual animals, a time window of required data and an option how to deal with duplicate locations.

 ![](../files/HelloWorld_selectDataSource.png)